 Anyway, after trying fruitlessly to get EasyBCD working on Windows 7 beta (even running in Admin mode, you have to do some obscure stuff to get the menu in the correct order and pointing at the correct partition – you even have to mount the Vista Partition using the Administrative Tool (Computer Management > Disk Management then ‘Drive Letter and Path…’ on the right-clicking of the partition).
 Not overly safe on a beta OS!

-In the end I reverted back to BCDEDIT.EXE and got most of it done (though the Windows 7 beta convieniently failed to recognise the Linux partition). grub will be reinstalled shortly to get access to my beloved Ubuntu (especially as Jaunty Jackalope’s release is just 2 days away!).
+In the end I reverted back to BCDEDIT.EXE and got most of it done (though the Windows 7 beta convieniently failed to recognise the GNU/Linux partition).
+Grub will be reinstalled shortly to get access to my beloved Ubuntu (especially as Jaunty Jackalope’s release is just 2 days away!).

 Aside from that however Windows 7 beta really is impressive.
 It does run on the same hardware of Vista, but is noticably sharper and faster.
 It also allows you to limit the UAC annoyance easily and bundles Internet Explorer 8.
 I still thing Internet Explorer 8 is currently superior to Firefox 3 (though IE8’s plug-in interface has some serious catching up to do).
 The use of various web-services on the right-click menu depending on context is genius.
 The number of plug-ins you need to install in Mozilla Firefox to get a mail link to use gmail as a client for example or submit an image straight to blogger is astronomical – this avoids the need for plugins, just supply some credentials and it works.
 There are still the traditional security issues with Internet Explorer 8, but at least it’s now vaguely comparable to Firefox in terms of usability.